Pamir Highway Travel Guide

 If you want to take a trip down the Pamir Highway you will need a GBAO Permit.
 This will cost you $20 additionally when applying for an e-visa.

-If you didn’t apply for the GBAO permit on your e-visa, or you came to Tajikistan visa-free or with a visa on arrival, it’s possible to get a GBAO permit in advance through an agent (send us an email and we can get one for you for $20) or at the OVIR office in Dushanbe or Khujand.
+If you didn’t apply for the GBAO permit on your e-visa, or you came to Tajikistan visa-free or with a visa on arrival, it’s possible to get a GBAO permit in advance through an agent, which we can facilitate for you for $25), or at the OVIR office in Dushanbe or Khujand.

 Other permits for travel in the Pamirs (however are not necessary if you don’t plan to visit these places) are the Tajik National Park Permit and the Zorkul Permit.
 These are only necessary if you plan to visit areas in the Tajik National Park or if you plan to go off the Pamir Highway to visit Zorkul.
 Both can be applied for at the PECTA office inside the Central Park in Khorog.